 While insurance companies determine rates based on a number of factors, a car’s make and model is one of the most important.
-As Acura is considered a luxury brand, it might be expected that insuring an Acura could be expensive; however, that is not necessarily the case.
-The national average cost of car insurance for full coverage is $1,674 a year, which is based on data related to a 2019 Toyota Camry, according to Bankrate’s 2021 study of quoted annual premiums.
+As Acura is considered a luxury brand, it might be expected that insuring an Acura could be expensive; however, that may not necessarily be the case.
+The national average cost of car insurance for full coverage is $1,674 a year, which is based on data related to a 2019 Toyota Camry, according to Bankrate’s 2022 study of quoted annual premiums.
 In most cases, the cost of coverage for Acuras is not wildly different from the national average for a basic Toyota Camry.

 Beyond the make and model of the insured car, many other categories commonly impact the cost of car insurance, including location, driver age and the driver’s driving history.